shounima/SourceModel/README.md

 # SourceModel
-given a line and some files, the program will determine the probability of them being the same
+given a line and some files, the program will determine the probability of them being the same (a simple Markov chain)